z-shell/zredis/README.md

 caused by automatic scoping actions, cause the corresponding key to be deleted. `zuntie` never deletes from database.

+## Compiling modules

+The Zsh modules the plugin provides will build automatically (`hiredis` library is needed).
+You can start more than 1 shell, only the first one will be compiling.
+If I commit a new timestamp to `module/RECOMPILE_REQUEST`, the module will recompile (don't worry, at startup, `mtime` is checked first, so check for recompilation is fast).
+You can recompile the modules yourself by invoking Zsh function `zredis_compile`.

 ## Mapping Of Redis Types To Zsh Data Structures
 ### Database string keys -> Zsh hash